-To shut down the appliance for a long period of time, you must first shut off the main burner by moving the remote wall switch to the OFF position.
+To shut down the appliance for a long period of time, you must first shut off the main burner by moving the remote wall switch (and rocker ON/OFF switch, if applicable) to the OFF position.

 The next step is to remove the lower panel to expose the wiring system.
 (Follow Step 1 on page 20.)
 Locate the gas knob and turn it to the PILOT position.
 Press in slightly and continue turning to the OFF position.
 Your entire system is now shut down.